Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 4. Relaxation rates of angular harmonics

-Note that the last feature of collision kinematics in a two-component system differs sharply from the case of a one-component system, where `frontal collisions" oncoming electrons, for which $\theta_2\sim \pi$ is dominant~\cite{gurzhi1995electron},\cite{alekseev2020viscosity} .
+Note that the last property of collision kinematics for the inter-subband scattering in two-component systems differs it sharply from the case of one-component Fermi systems, where the {\em head-on} collisions, for which $\theta_2\sim \pi$ is dominant~\cite{gurzhi1995electron,alekseev2020viscosity}.
+Herewith, the intra-subband scattering in two-component systems, obviously, have the same properties as ee-collisions in one-component systems.

-Denote by $\alpha^{(m)}$ and $\beta^{(m)}$ contributions of intersubband and intrasubband collisions to the overall relaxation rates:
+Let us denote by $\alpha^{(m)}$ and $\beta^{(m)}$ the contributions of inter-subband and intra-subband collisions to the overall relaxation rates:

 where